We use advanced mathematics to unify the study of intelligence in brains and machines.

 Geometric Intelligence in Brains

-We study how geometric patterns of neural activity obey mathematical principles across diverse cognitive functions—from navigation and memory to vision.
+We study patterns of neural activity across diverse cognitive functions—from navigation and memory to vision.
 Learn more.

 Building Brain Digital Twins

-We leverage shared mathematical principles of intelligence in brains and machines to build multiscale digital twins of the brain, simulating its function in both health and disease.
+We use AI models to build digital twins of the brain, simulating its function in both health and disease.
 Learn more.

 Latest News